-DSL's has some clear advantages when being applied to a specific domain compared to GPL's.
-A DSL allows for very concise and expressive code to be written that is specifically designed for the application, in which a GPL might require specific implementations to suit the domain.
+Domain specific languages are software languages specialized to a specific narrow domain [38].
+The difference between DSLs and General Purpose Languages (GPLs) is defined like a spectrum, in which DSL is on one end and GPLs is on the other [39].
+DSLs allow domain experts to get involved in the development process, as it is expected that a domain expert would have the capabilities to read and write DSL code.
+A DSL allows for very concise and expressive code to be written that is specifically designed for the domain.
 Using a DSL might result in faster development because of this expressiveness within the domain, this specificity to a domain might also increase correctness.
-However, there are also clear disadvantages to DSL's, the restrictiveness of a DSL might become a hinderance if it is not well designed to the domain.
+However, there are also some disadvantages to DSL's, the restrictiveness of a DSL might become a hinderance if it is not well designed to represent the domain.
 DSL's also might have a learning curve, making the knowledge required to use them a hinderance.
-Developing the DSL might also be a hinderance, as a DSL requires both knowledge of the domain and knowledge of language design.
+Developing the DSL might also be a hinderance, as a DSL requires both knowledge of the domain and knowledge of software language engineering.